calebkirkland/Vibe/README.md

 # Vibe.fm

-An AI Powered Spotify Playlist creator that knows your library.
-Create Spotify playlists based on your current mood.
+AI-powered Spotify playlist creator that knows your library and current mood.

 ## Overview